Overview

 Crouching and hiding behind solid objects won’t always save you, though.
 Enemies are varied not just in appearance, but in their abilities and behavioral patterns, making it surprisingly challenging to plan around them especially when multiple types share the same map.
 To make matters worse, the game grades your performance at the end of every stage, almost as if it’s judging you for every mistake.

-Horridly Written Scenario
+Terribly Written Scenario

 Honestly, though, the game penalizing you for a couple of minor slip-ups almost feels insulting given how much worse some of its own mistakes are.
 This is especially true for its writing, which I swear does more to ruin the experience than help it along.

 And what is up with how they designed Anne’s friends?
 They’re some of the most unconcerned and insufferable people I’ve seen in a video game in quite a while.
-You’re telling them you’re in danger of dying, and their response is basically, “Be careful, m’kay?”
+You’re telling them you’re in danger of dying and their response is basically, “Be careful, m’kay?”
 Worse, they’ll often casually change the subject and drift into small talk that serves little purpose beyond dumping information that’s nearly useless to your immersion.

 There’s No Tension at All

 The game’s woes don’t end there.
 What about the gameplay, then?
 Surely the team behind incredible Metroidvanias like Ender Lilies and Ender Magnolia would pull through where it really matters, right?
+No. No, they didn’t.

-Unfortunately, once you understand an enemy’s limitations, it becomes far too easy to exploit them.
+That said, unfortunately, once you understand an enemy’s limitations, it becomes far too easy to exploit them.
 Enemies without explicit sight-based abilities, for example, tend to freeze the moment they glimpse you, as if their last two brain cells are fighting for third place.
 And more often than not, if you keep yourself hidden all the while, they simply shrug it off and chalk it up to the wind… or the tornado

 What about the app-based environmental manipulation, then?
 It’s a mixed bag, honestly, despite looking like the most engaging part of the game.
 Some interactions are genuinely creative and fun to exploit, true, but others feel outright ridiculous.
 Like, really?
 I can disable an enemy by forcing them to sprint endlessly on an escalator?